 Collection of useful Unity Shaders, made for VRChat.
 They are not dependent on its SDK but some features rely on VRChat shader globals.
+Unless specified, they have only be tested in a PC VR VRChat context : DX11, unity built-in render pipeline.

 Install :